Recent developments in mathematical aspects of relativistic fluids: Relativistic fluids with viscosity

-It turns out that the Eckart and Landau-Lifshitz theories suffer from several pathologies that render them inadequate for modeling a relativistic viscous fluid, as shown by Pichon \cite{Pichon-1965} and Hiscock and Lindblom \cite{Hiscock:1985zz}.
+It turns out that the Eckart and Landau--Lifshitz theories suffer from several pathologies that render them inadequate for modeling a relativistic viscous fluid, as shown by \cite{Pichon-1965} and \cite{Hiscock:1985zz}.
 A major problem with such theories is that they violate causality.
 We recall that \textdef{causality} is a fundamental postulate in relativity theory stating that no signal can propagate faster than the speed of light in vacuum.
-When a physical system is described by PDEs, causality translates into the mathematical requirement that the characteristics of the PDEs are contained within the lightcone in physical space (see the example in Figure \ref{F:Light_cone_and_sound_cones_tangent}) and the system enjoys a domain-of-dependence property.
+When a physical system is described by PDEs, causality translates into the mathematical requirement that the characteristics of the PDEs are contained within the lightcone in physical space (see the example in Fig.~\ref{F:Light_cone_and_sound_cones_tangent}) and the system enjoys a domain-of-dependence property.
 More precisely:

 \begin{definition}[Causality] Let $(M,g)$ be a globally hyperbolic spacetime\footnote{It is natural to define causality for globally hyperbolic spacetimes since several pathologies, such closed timelike curves, are ruled out for such spaces.
 We recall that both Minkowski space and spacetimes that arise as a solution to the Cauchy problem for Einstein's equations are globally hyperbolic.}.
 Let $\Sigma \subset M$ be a Cauchy surface\footnote{Which exists since the spacetime is globally hyperbolic.}.
 Consider a system of (possibly nonlinear) PDEs on $M$ for a field or collection of fields $\varphi$, which we write as $P\varphi = 0$.
 We say that the system is causal if the following condition holds.
 For any $x \in M$ in the future\footnote{Being globally hyperbolic, $M$ can be time oriented and thus the future and past of a set are well defined.} of $\Sigma$, $\varphi(x)$ depends only $J^-(x) \cap \Sigma$, where $J^-(x)$ is the causal past of $x$ (with respect to the metric $g$).
 In other words, if $\varphi_1$ and $\varphi_2$ are two solutions to $P\varphi = 0$ such that $\left. \varphi_1 \right|_{J^-(x)\cap \Sigma} = \left. \varphi_2 \right|_{J^-(x)\cap \Sigma}$, then $\varphi_1(x) = \varphi_2(x)$. \end{definition}